philandy/webpageArchitecture/projects/mark/README.md

 # Read Me
+This is a *work in progress*.
 Webpage Architecture's proposed alternative to markup is Mark, which relies on its control characters.
 This project has no reference to HTML's `<mark>` tag.

 An example of Mark:
 ```